uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 ## Binary search

-A much better algorithm to use is called binary search.
+A much better algorithm to use is called {glossary-link term="binary-search"}binary Search{glossary-link end}.
 In the second part of the box searching game the boxes were in order, which meant you were able to be more clever when you were searching for the target number, and you might have been using a binary search without realising!

 {panel type="teacher-note"}